ricardoamaro/drupal-lxc-vagrant-docker/README.md

 - Load balancers...

 ### Known Issues
-* Upstart on Docker is neutered due to [this issue][docker_upstart_issue].
+* Upstart on Docker is broken due to [this issue][docker_upstart_issue], and that's one of the reasons the image is puppetized using vagrant.
-* Warning: This is still in development and ports shouldn't be open to the outside world
+* Warning: This is still in development and ports shouldn't be open to the outside world.
+* The vagrant uses the vagrant pub ssh key, but you can remove that while using `lxc-attach -n {container name}`

 ## Contributing
 Feel free to fork and contribute to this code. :)